lkaesberg/EmailVerify/README.md

 The channelID and messageID are used to specify to which message the user has to react to start the verification process.

 After activating (Settings -> Advanced -> Developer Mode) you can copy these by right-clicking the channel and message and press Copy ID

+If you are having problems to get the checkmark that the bot found the message, please create it while the bot is on the server

 react := react to the message with an emoji